grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - The state could not be merged because it might be invalid and could not be decoded.
 This could indicate data corruption and therefore a bug in the reading or writing of the state, and would need further investigation.
 - The state could not be read from storage.
 This could be due to a networking issue such as a timeout or an authentication and authorization issue with the remote object store.

-### MimirAlertmanagerAllocatingTooMuchMemory
+### FireAlertmanagerAllocatingTooMuchMemory

 This alert fires when alertmanager memory utilization is getting too close to the limit.

 How it **works**:

-- Mimir alertmanager is an stateful service
+- Fire alertmanager is an stateful service
 - Having 2+ alertmanagers `OOMKilled` might cause service interruption as it needs quorum for API responses.
 Notification (from alertmanager to third-party) can succeed without quorum.
 - Alertmanager memory baseline usage is primarily influenced by memory allocated by the process (mostly Go heap) for alerts and silences.
 - A pod gets `OOMKilled` once its working set memory reaches the configured limit, so it's important to prevent alertmanager's memory utilization (working set memory) from going over to the limit.
 The memory usage is typically sustained and does not suffer from spikes, hence thresholds are set very close to the limit.

 How to **fix** it:

-- Scale up alertmanager replicas; you can use e.g. the `Mimir / Scaling` dashboard for reference, in order to determine the needed amount of alertmanagers.
+- Scale up alertmanager replicas; you can use e.g. the `Fire / Scaling` dashboard for reference, in order to determine the needed amount of alertmanagers.

-### MimirRolloutStuck
+### FireRolloutStuck

-This alert fires when a Mimir service rollout is stuck, which means the number of updated replicas doesn't match the expected one and looks there's no progress in the rollout.
+This alert fires when a Fire service rollout is stuck, which means the number of updated replicas doesn't match the expected one and looks there's no progress in the rollout.
 The alert monitors services deployed as Kubernetes `StatefulSet` and `Deployment`.

 How to **investigate**: